DSD-DBS/capella-polarion/docs/source/configuration.rst

 ========
 In general, if an attribute is not configured, it will not be accepted and the the Rest API will raise a 404 HTTPError since it expects a plain string attribute.
-However, to be able to make ``GET`` requests, you need to configure your Polarion project correctly.
+As we use rich text instead, you need to configure your Polarion project correctly.
 For that there is the `Polarion DBS Project Template`_ which includes icon, custom field and enumeration configuration for a pleasant capella2polarion synchronization.